diffplug/gitfromscratch/manuscript/epilogue/departures/departures.md

 Of course, this causes some conflicts with the CLI.  `git apply` takes changes from an external source and applies them to HEAD.  `git cherry-pick` extracts changes from the history, and applies them to HEAD.

 One of the problems with a CLI is that it's hard for the user to express context.
 When a user right-clicks a commit or right-clicks a patch file, the GUI program knows what the context is.
 In a CLI, the user would either have to pass some kind of flag `git apply --from-commit`, or you could just make a whole new command to handle this case, as was done with `git cherry-pick`.

+## No push/pull

+Most git guides will say something like "use `git pull` to download changes, and then `git push origin master` to upload them".
+Everybody already knows the words "upload" and "download", what's the point of confusing things with "pull" and "push"?

+Also, `git pull` doesn't just download, it also merges your branch into whatever branch it is "tracking", unless perhaps you've set one of three global flags which causes pull to perform a rebase instead of merge.

+If you can see the history branch at every step, then you don't need complex commands which automatically take local actions, which is why we only teach "upload" and "download".